CSCfi/csc-user-guide/docs/apps/cp2k.md

 With each new project make sure that your job can efficiently utilize all the cores you request in the batch script.

-### Example batch script for Puhti using MPI-only parallelization
+### Example batch script for Puhti-rhel7 using MPI-only parallelization

 ```bash
 #!/bin/bash